KO6FCH/scoop-ham/README.md

 > Update all Scoop programs with `scoop update *`

 ## <a name="scoop-ham.programs">What programs?</a>
-<sub>:100:- Fully tested and working. :heavy_check_mark:- Minimal testing but should work. :warning:- New to **scoop-ham**.
-User beware. :clock730:- In progress. :grey_question:- Todo/considering.</sub>
+<sub>:100:- Fully tested and working. :heavy_check_mark:- Minimal testing but should work. :warning:- Newly added.
+User beware. :clock730:- In progress. :grey_question:- To Do/Considering.</sub>
 |**Program**|**Status**|**Scoop Name**|**Notes**|
 |:--|:-:|:-:|:--|
 |[CHIRP-next](https://chirpmyradio.com/)|:warning:|`chirp`|64-bit only.
 Use `chirp-legacy` for 32-bit.|